-Higher Level Stewardship (or HLS) is no longer open for new schemes, as it was superseded by Countryside Stewardship in 2015.
-Those already underway, such as in parts of The Carrs can continue until their expiry.
-HLS involved more complex environmental management than Entry Level (ELS) requiring support and advice from local advisers.
-More complex types of management demand greater commitment, but yield more significant environmental gains and so they attracted correspondingly higher levels of financial support over a longer period.
+Higher Level Stewardship involved more complex environmental management, requiring support and advice from local advisers.
+More complex types of management demand greater commitment, but yield more significant environmental gains, so they attracted correspondingly higher levels of financial support over a longer period.
 Agreements tailored to local circumstances were signed for ten years.
 All the wetland restoration options came under HLS.

-Are many farms still signed up for HLS?
+Are farms in the wetland project area still signed up to HLS?

-Landowners interested in Countryside Stewardship should speak to their Natural England Land Management Advisor in the first instance to discuss their options.
+Landowners interested in agri-environment schemes of any hue should speak to a Natural England Land Management Advisor to discuss their options.